For a Few Dollars More: Development

 After the box-office success of his A Fistful of Dollars in Italy, Sergio Leone and his new producer, Alberto Grimaldi, wanted to begin production of a sequel.
 Since Clint Eastwood was not ready to commit to a second film before he had seen the first, the filmmakers rushed an Italian-language print of Per un pugno di dollari to him - as a version in English did not yet exist.
 When the star arranged for a debut screening at CBS Production Center, though the audience there may not have understood Italian, they found its style and action convincing.
 Eastwood, therefore, agreed to the proposal.
-Charles Bronson was again approached for a starring role but he thought the sequel's script was too similar to that of the first film.
+Charles Bronson was again approached for a starring role, but he thought the sequel's script was too similar to that of the first film.
 Instead, Lee Van Cleef accepted the role.
 Eastwood received $50,000 for returning in the sequel, while Van Cleef received $17,000.

-The screenwriter Luciano Vincenzoni wrote the film in nine days.
+Screenwriter Luciano Vincenzoni wrote the film in nine days.
 However, Leone was dissatisfied with some of the script's dialogue, and hired Sergio Donati to work as an uncredited script doctor.

 Production

 The film was shot in Tabernas, Almería, Spain, with interiors done at Rome's Cinecittà Studios.
-The production designer Carlo Simi built the town of "El Paso" in the Almería desert; it still exists, as the tourist attraction Mini Hollywood.
+Production designer Carlo Simi built the town of "El Paso" in the Almería desert; it still exists, as the tourist attraction Mini Hollywood.
 The town of Agua Caliente, where Indio and his gang flee after the bank robbery, was filmed in Los Albaricoques, a small "pueblo blanco" on the Níjar plain.

 Post-production

-As all of the film's footage was shot MOS (i.e. without recording sound at the time of shooting), Eastwood and Van Cleef returned to Italy where they dubbed over their dialogue, and sound effects were added.
-Although it is explicitly stated in the movie that the Colonel Mortimer character is originally from the Carolinas, Van Cleef opted to perform his dialogue using his native New Jersey accent rather than a Southern accent.
+As all of the film's footage was shot MOS (i.e. without recording sound at the time of shooting), Eastwood and Van Cleef returned to Italy, where they dubbed over their dialogue, and sound effects were added.
+Although the movie explicitly states that the Colonel Mortimer character is originally from the Carolinas, Van Cleef opted to perform his dialogue using his native New Jersey accent rather than a Southern accent.